UncleJunVIP/cannoli_OS/README.md

 I built the [Game Manager](https://github.com/UncleJunVIP/nextui-game-manager) Pak for [NextUI](https://nextui.loveretro.games) and thought isn't this essentially a launch launcher?

-Taking what I've learned from building Paks, I wanted to try building a no-frills launcher for RetroArch.
+Taking what I've learned from building Paks, I wanted to try building a no-frills launcher backed by RetroArch.

 ---

 # Design Goals

-- Lightweight
 - Minimal Configuration
+- Easy to add new games
 - Easy to do basic things
-- Easy to add new games
 - Full access to RetroArch
 - Judicious addition of features
 - All binaries of known provenance